Cape Town bells to toll in honour of Archbishop Desmond Tutu | Law-Order

 - South Africa

-Bells will ring in at midday Monday from St George's Anglican Cathedral in Cape Town to honour Archbishop Emeritus Desmond Tutu, a day after his death at age 90.
+Bells will ring in at midday Monday from St George's Anglican Cathedral in Cape Town to honor Archbishop Emeritus Desmond Tutu, a day after his death at age 90.

 The bells at the cathedral, where Tutu urged South Africans of all races to work together against apartheid, will toll for 10 minutes at noon for five days to mark Tutu's life.